SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 This project supports a safer multi-lane update pipeline:

 - **Application code deploy** for Python runtime files
-- **Portal UI deploy** for frontend files, including the pop-out guide page
+- **Portal UI deploy** for frontend source/build changes, including compiling `frontend/app.jsx` into production `frontend/app.js` and deploying the pop-out guide page
 - **Help Docs / RTA Wizard guide deploy** for markdown guide content, screenshots, and generated wizard-guide JSON — see [HELP-DOCS-DEPLOYMENT.md](./HELP-DOCS-DEPLOYMENT.md)
-- **Server config deploy** for shell scripts, systemd units, and nginx template updates — sudo requirements in [Section 9](#9-sudo-model-for-server-config-deploy)
+- **Server config deploy** for shell scripts, systemd units, and nginx template updates — sudo requirements in [Section 9](#9-sudo-model-for-protected-deploy-commands)

 The core principle is simple:

 **Edit in GitHub → matching workflow runs on the company-server self-hosted runner → only the intended part of the system is updated.**

+For portal UI, maintainers edit `frontend/app.jsx` and related source/build files.
+The self-hosted runner handles `npm ci`, builds `frontend/app.js`, and deploys only the generated artifact plus allowed static UI files.

 For Help Docs and RTA Wizard guide content, maintainers edit only `docs/help/*.md` and `docs/help/assets/`.
 The self-hosted runner handles the build and live sync automatically.